Cheapest Bristol County Heating Oil Price History

 Electricity use for home heating in Bristol

-Electric heat pump systems for home heating are increasing in demand in Bristol.
-Since 2012, the number of homes heating with electricity grew from 38,606 to 70,606, a 83% change.
+Electric heat pump systems for home heating are more prevalent in Bristol.
+Since 2014, the number of homes heating with electricity increased from 39,832 to 70,606, a 77% change.

 Bristol County Heating Oil Trends